-The Development Charge exemption payment will be charged to the Community Improvement Plan capital project and credited to the applicable Development Charges accounts.

-- e) In cases where the municipal investment has been reached, applicants will be contacted and invited to re-submit an application if and when the municipal investment is increased by Council. - f) A Building Permit must be issued and Development Charges paid within 1 year from the date the Development Charge CIP application was approved.
+- f) The Development Charge exemption/reduction grant payment will be charged to the Community Improvement Plan capital project and credited to the applicable Development Charge reserve funds. - g) In cases where the total approved municipal investment in these programs has been reached, applicants will be contacted and invited to re-submit an application if and when the municipal investment is increased by Council. - h) A Building Permit must be issued and Development Charges paid within 1 year from the date the Development Charge CIP application was approved.
 Extensions may be granted at the discretion of the CIP Senior Leadership Team through a written request outlining the reasons for the extension.

-- a) The proposed development/redevelopment will provide additional, commercial, office and/or residential space in Downtown Whitby. - b) The proposed development/redevelopment will result in additional tax revenue; - c) The proposed development/redevelopment will result in a more complete streetscape; - d) The proposed development/redevelopment will maximize the impact of the funding in terms of representing a comprehensive development or redevelopment of a building/property; - e) The proposed development/redevelopment will meet requirements of the designation by-law if the building/property is designated under the Ontario Heritage Act; - f) The owner/developer has experience in the field with similar size developments/redevelopments; - g) The owner/developer has financial ability to complete the identified work; and - h) The proposed improvements are in accordance with all applicable policies, by-laws and building code requirements.
+- a) The proposed development/redevelopment will provide additional, commercial, office and/or residential space in Downtown Whitby. - b) The proposed development/redevelopment will result in additional tax revenue; - c) The proposed development/redevelopment will result in a more complete streetscape; - d) The proposed development/redevelopment will maximize the impact of the funding in terms of representing a comprehensive development or redevelopment of a building/property; - e) The proposed development/redevelopment will meet requirements of the designation by-law if the building/property is designated under the Ontario Heritage Act; - f) The owner/developer has experience in the field with similar size developments/redevelopments; - g) The owner/developer has financial ability to complete the identified work; and - h) The proposed improvement are in accordance with all applicable policies, bylaws and building code requirements.
 3.0 Cash-in-Lieu (CIL) of Parking